lezzles11/Knex-Template/README.md

 - [ ] The logic matters more than looking at examples sometimes.
 - [ ] Make sure that you explain the logic to someone (that really helps!)
+- [ ] So glad that I created the individual repositories for each library - that helps SO MUCH
+- [ ] Code snippets are freaking awesome
+- [ ] Knowing what's going on is actually so much better - coding is much more fun that way - you actually get to follow the logic and such.

 #### Credits :recycle: